Roy Face: Detroit Tigers and Montreal Expos

-After 43 appearances and 13 saves in 1968, Face's contract was sold to the Detroit Tigers on August 31, but he made only two scoreless appearances for Detroit.
-He signed as a free agent with the Montreal Expos in 1969, earning five saves in 44 games before ending his career.
+Legacy and honors

 In a 16-season career, he posted a 104–95 record with a 3.48 ERA and 877 strikeouts in 1375 innings pitched and 848 games.
 His NL record of 193 saves was not broken until 1982, when Bruce Sutter passed him; Dave Giusti broke his Pirates single-season mark with 30 in 1971.
 Tug McGraw surpassed his league record for career innings in relief in 1983.
-Face's 802 games with the Pirates equalled Walter Johnson's total with the Washington Senators for the most by any pitcher with a single club; the record was broken by Trevor Hoffman of the San Diego Padres in 2007.
+Face's 802 games with the Pirates equaled Walter Johnson's total with the Washington Senators for the most by any pitcher with a single club; the record was broken by Trevor Hoffman of the San Diego Padres in 2007.
 Face saved 16 or more games seven times in an era when starting pitchers were more apt to remain in a game they were leading, and seven times had an ERA under 3.00 with at least 40 appearances.

+In February 1999, Face, along with Hall of Famer Steve Carlton, was admitted to the pitcher's wing — namely, the Pitchers' Wall of Great Achievement — of the Ted Williams Museum and Hitters Hall of Fame.

+He is a member of the Pirates Hall of Fame, is the team's all-time leader in pitching appearances (802), and holds the National League record for wins by a relief pitcher (96).
+Under the official standards for saves adopted well after his career was at its height, Face would have a total of 188 saves, a Pirate record.
+Face was the Sporting News Fireman of the Year in 1962.

+Personal life

 During his baseball career, Face, in keeping with a family tradition extending back two generations, worked as a carpenter during the off-season.
 Following his retirement, this became his full-time occupation, and beginning in 1979, Face served as the carpentry foreman at Mayview State Hospital until his retirement in 1990.
 Since 1983 Face has resided in North Versailles, Pennsylvania.
-In February 1999, Face, along with Hall of Famer Steve Carlton, was admitted to the pitcher's wing — namely, the Pitchers' Wall of Great Achievement — of the Ted Williams Museum and Hitters Hall of Fame.